ArchAstroArchAgents

 Per-customer isolation

-Each customer agent runs in its own sandbox with its own credentials and memory/long-termnamespace.
+Each customer agent has its own credentials and memory/long-termnamespace, scoped to your app and org.
 One noisy neighbor can’t leak into another.

 Cross-company threads